Updated on July 5, 2026

 It means the item is waiting for you to pick it up, for example at a post office, a PickPost point, or a My Post 24 locker, often after a delivery attempt or because it was routed to a pickup point.

-PickPost lets you have parcels sent to a chosen pickup point for collection at your convenience.
+PickPost lets you have parcels sent to a chosen pickup point for collection at your convenience, with more than 700 access points across Switzerland.
 My Post 24 terminals are self-service parcel machines available around the clock for sending and collecting parcels.

 What should I do if my Swiss Post package is lost?